forxer/gravatar/README.md

 Most of these work by taking the requested email hash and using it to generate a themed image that is unique to that email address.
 To use these options, just pass one of the following keywords:

+* initials: uses the profile name as initials, with a generated background and foreground color
+* color: a generated color
 * 404: do not load any image if none is associated with the email hash, instead return an HTTP 404 (File Not Found) response
 * mp: (mystery-person) a simple, cartoon-style silhouetted outline of a person (does not vary by email hash)
 * identicon: a geometric pattern based on an email hash